Spinal muscular atrophy: Classification

 5q SMA is a single disease that manifests over a wide range of severity, affecting infants through adults.
 Before its genetics was understood, its varying manifestations were thought to be different diseases – Werdnig–Hoffmann disease when young children were affected and Kugelberg–Welander disease for late-onset cases.

 In 1990, it was realised that these separate diseases formed a spectrum of the same disorder.
 Spinal muscular atrophy was then classified into 3–5 clinical types based either on the age of symptom onset or on the maximum motor function achieved.
 Currently, the consensus is that the phenotype of spinal muscular atrophy spans a continuum of symptoms without clear delineation of subtypes.
 However, the traditional classification, outlined in the table below, is still used today both in clinical research and sometimes, controversially, as a criterion of access to therapies.

 For convenience, care-focused publications classify patients into "non-sitters", "sitters" and "walkers" based on their actual functional status.

 Motor development and disease progression in people with SMA is usually assessed using validated functional scales – CHOP-INTEND (The Children's Hospital of Philadelphia Infant Test of Neuromuscular Disorders) or HINE (Hammersmith Infant Neurological Examination) in infants; and either the MFM (Motor Function Measure) or one of several variants of the HFMS (Hammersmith Functional Motor Scale) in older patients.

 The eponymous label Werdnig–Hoffmann disease (sometimes misspelled with a single n) refers to the earliest clinical descriptions of childhood SMA by Johann Hoffmann and Guido Werdnig.
+(Werdnig-Hoffmann disease should not be confused with Hoffmann syndrome, which is a type of adult-onset hypothyroid myopathy.)
 The eponymous term Kugelberg–Welander disease named after Erik Klas Hendrik Kugelberg (1913–1983) and Lisa Welander (1909–2001), who first documented the late-onset form and distinguished it from muscular dystrophy.
 Very rarely used Dubowitz disease (not to be confused with Dubowitz syndrome) is named after Victor Dubowitz, an English neurologist who authored several studies on the intermediate SMA phenotype.

 Signs and symptoms

-The symptoms vary depending on the SMA type, the stage of the disease as well as individual factors.
+The symptoms vary depending on the SMA type, the stage of the disease, as well as individual factors.
 Signs and symptoms below are most common in the severe SMA type 0/I: